 The School of Journalism and Mass Communication offers a Bachelor’s of Science degree in journalism as well as a minor in journalism.
 Journalism majors take a variety of courses designed to provide core skills necessary for the field as well as courses designed to meet individualized interests.

-All journalism majors and journalism minors are required to take MC1313: Media Writing, which teaches basic media writing with a focus on digital skills.
+All journalism majors and journalism minors are required to take MC1313: Media Writing, which teaches basic media writing with a focus on digital skills. as well as multicultural competencies as they relate to journalism.
 From there, required courses build on the core skills of media writing and add visual skills.
-Students have the option of pursuing a 9-hour concentration in Digital Media, Multimedia Production or Sports Media.
+Students also have the option of pursuing a 9-hour concentration in Sports Media.

-Faculty in the journalism sequence bring a blend of professional and academic experience to the classroom.
+Faculty in the journalism program bring a blend of professional and academic experience to the classroom.
 Working journalists serve as part-time faculty to maintain a connection to the profession.

 For more information about the journalism major or minor, contact:

-Kym Fox, associate professor of practice and journalism sequence coordinator
+Kym Fox, professor of practice and journalism program coordinator

 Old Main 202A